mayooresan/Android-TamilUtil/README.md

 ![Screen Shot Tamil Unicode Converter Utill](https://raw.github.com/mayooresan/Android-TamilUtil/master/ScreenShot.png "Android Tamil")

-if you are using Android Studio.
-Please [download the jar](https://github.com/mayooresan/Android-TamilUtil/blob/master/tamilutillib.jar?raw=true) and placed it inside your lib folder as incorporating the Androd Library built on Eclipse ADT may cause issues on Android Studio.
+if you are using Android Studio, please [download the jar](https://github.com/mayooresan/Android-TamilUtil/blob/master/tamilutillib.jar?raw=true) and placed it inside your lib folder as incorporating the Androd Library built on Eclipse ADT may cause issues on Android Studio.

 Inspired by [Tamil Visai](https://github.com/thamizha/android-tamilvisai) and [Pongu thamizh by Suratha](http://www.suratha.com/reader.htm).